MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/build-docker-image-docker-cli.md

 ---

-For example, if you are at the root of the project directory, you can use a command like this:
+For example, if you are at the root of the project directory, you can use the command like this to build an image:

 #### [bash](#tab/terminal-bash)